-Kaiser Permanente Medicare Advantage Employer Group IA Plan 4 contacts (how to contact us, including how to reach I ember Services at our plan) 11 Medicare (how to get help and information directly from the ederal Medicare program) 14 State Health Insurance Assistance Program (free help, nformation, and answers to your questions about Medicare) 15 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare) 16 Social Security 17 Medicaid (a joint federal and state program that helps with nedical costs for some people with limited income and esources) 17 How to contact the Railroad Retirement Board 18 Do you have "group insurance" or other health insurance rom an employer?
-19 IA Plan 4 contacts (how to contact us, including how to reach lember Services at our plan) Medicare (how to get help and information directly from the ederal Medicare program)
+SECTION 1.
+Kaiser Permanente Medicare Advantage Employer Group MA Plan 4 contacts (how to contact us, including how to reach Member Services at our plan) .
+11 SECTION 2.
+Medicare (how to get help and information directly from the federal Medicare program) .
+14 SECTION 3.
+State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) .
+15 SECTION 4.
+Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare) .
+16 SECTION 5.
+Social Security .
+17 SECTION 6.
+Medicaid (a joint federal and state program that helps with medical costs for some people with limited income and resources) .
+18 SECTION 7.
+How to contact the Railroad Retirement Board .19 Do you have "group insurance" or other health insurance from an employer?
+19